 Step 2: Submit a Proposal

 After your Letter of inquiry is reviewed, you will be notified as to whether you are eligible to submit a full proposal.
-In preparation for the application, please download the.
 The Application Overview outlines the application questions and attachments needed to complete the application.
 Log in to the Grants Management Portal and click on the “Current Proposals” icon, not the “New Proposal” icon, to complete the application form.